balos1/Crystal.js/readme.md

 Crystal.js can be very powerful.
 Check out the [GitHub Wiki](https://github.com/cojomojo/crystal.js/wiki) for the complete and in depth documentation.

 ## Contributing
-The goal of crystal.js is to be a lightweight boilerplate for simple inline form validation.
-Thus, when contributing keep this in mind.
-Fork, and send a pull request.
-All contributors will be added to a list of contributors.
+The goal of Crystal.js is to be a boilerplate for awesome inline form validation.
+This should be kept in mind when contributing.
+Pull the dev branch, contribute, and submit a pull request!

 ## License
 MIT